gryan12/nodeLib/README.md

 # nodeLib
-practicing some web dev, mock library app. wip.
+practicing some web dev, mock library app. wip. learning from Maximilian Schwarzmüller's nodejs course.

 plan to use postgres for book database.